ianandersonlol/BinkyBonkyVisualization/readme.md

 ### `if __name__ == "__main__":`

 This block of code is executed when the script is run directly.
 It checks if the correct number of arguments is provided and calls the `generate_plotting_script()` function with the provided file path.

+### Disclosure:
+You agree to make me a coauthor if you publish a binkybonky figure.